lephong/dl4el/README.md

 A Python implementation of ACL2019 paper

-[1] Phong Le and Ivan Titov (2019).
+[1] Phong Le and Ivan Titov.
 [Distant Learning for Entity Linking with Automatic Noise Detection](https://arxiv.org/abs/1905.07189).
+ACL 2019.

 Written and maintained by Phong Le (lephong.xyz [at] gmail.com)